leonidscott/hydrofoil/docs/model-api.md

 #model.clj API
 `model.clj` is a class that will take a four digit NACA foil and the environment that foil will be preforming in and return a lift force for that given foil.
 The function that starts everything in motion is called `(lift-function)`.
-It takes in an *individual* (the foil) and a set of *run constants*, all of the aspects of the environment that are plugged into the equation of lift.
+It takes in an *individual* (the foil) and a set of *run constants* (all of the aspects of the environment that are plugged into the equation of lift).
 For this model.
 We are using *thin aerofoil theory* as our method of determining lift.
 It is the easiest model we have come across, so it is a good starting point for what we are doing.
 You can read a full discription of what **thin aerofoil theory** is and how we use it here.

 ##Lift Functions
 #### `(lift-function individual run-constants)`